-We joined local paddler, Marty Giles, (Wavecrest Discoveries) who said you need little more than those items plus a ‘spirit of adventure’ to travel the Siltcoos River Canoe Trail.
+We are in the heart of the Oregon Dunes as we joined local paddler, Marty Giles, (Wavecrest Discoveries) who said you need little more than those items plus a “spirit of adventure” to travel the Siltcoos River Canoe Trail near Florence, Oregon.

 “It flows through the heart of the Oregon Dunes National Recreation Area,” said Giles.
 “People come from all over to experience 32,000 acres of sand, forest, rivers and lakes amid the only temperate sand dunes in North America”